Texas senators grill utility executives about massive power failure after Hurricane Beryl - KVIA

 Associated Press/Report for America

-AUSTIN (AP) — Texas Senate lawmakers grilled a utility executive Monday about the events that led up to prolonged power outages in Houston after Hurricane Beryl hit the city earlier this month.
+“Our constituents deserve answers,” Republican state Sen. Brandon Creighton said, naming some of his constituents who died in the storm.

-Jason Ryan, CenterPoint Energy executive vice president. was called to testify before a special legislative committee examining the company’s failure to provide a timely outage tracker and an overall lack of preparedness for the hurricane.
+Wells was called to testify before the special legislative committee that is examining the company’s failure to provide a timely outage tracker and an overall lack of preparedness for the hurricane.
+Wells said it was “inexcusable” that the company’s outage tracker failed to deploy in a timely manner.

-“Our constituents deserve answers,” Sen. Brandon Creighton said, naming some of his constituents who died in the storm.

-Nearly 3 million people lost power in the Houston area after Beryl, a Category 1 hurricane, made landfall on July 8.
-At least 36 people have died due to heat complications after losing power, according to officials.
+Republican state Sen. Paul Bettencourt, whose district includes Houston, asked Wells what he thought about calls for him step down by some frustrated residents in the community.
+Wells said the company is continuing to work with city residents in their post-storm efforts.

 The storm damaged power lines and uprooted trees that left millions of people without electricity for days.
 CenterPoint has defended its storm preparedness and has said that it deployed about 12,000 additional workers to help restore power.

-Last Thursday, CenterPoint CEO Jason Wells apologized to customers during a meeting with the Public Utility Commission of Texas in Austin.
+Last Thursday, Wells apologized to customers during a meeting with the Public Utility Commission of Texas in Austin.

-“We will do better.
-While we cannot erase the frustrations and difficulties so many of our customers endured, I and my entire leadership team will not make excuses.
-We will improve and act with a sense of urgency,” Wells said.

 Hurricane Beryl is the latest natural disaster to hit Houston after a powerful storm ripped through the area in May and left nearly 1 million people without power.
 In 2021, Texas’ power grid went out amid a deadly winter storm that left millions across the state freezing in their homes.

-Note: This story has been corrected to reflect that CenterPoint Energy chief executive officer Jason Wells, not Jason Ryan, testified at the special senate committee meeting and that not all of the at least 36 deaths attributed to Beryl were heat-related.